wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 Its focus is on maintaining the quality, security, integrity of and enabling access to documents and other **unstructured** information.

+### Business Drivers

+1. regulatory compliance
+1. ability to respond to litigation and e-discovery

 ### Goals

 1. Comply with legal obligations, and customer expectations regarding Records management